-I, \\\\\\, have read the Employ Milwaukee Child Protection Policy.
-I understand my responsibilities pertaining to my role with Employ Milwaukee and agree to abide by this policy and follow procedures accordingly.
+I,Protection Policy.
+I understand my responsibilities pertaining to n to abide by this policy and follow procedures accordingly. , have read the Employ Milwaukee Child ny role with Employ Milwaukee and agree

 Print Name

 Signature

 Date

 Employ Milwaukee is an Equal Opportunity Employer and Service Provider.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 If you need this information interpreted to a language you understand or in a different format, please contact Carrie A. Hersh, Equal Opportunity Officer, at 414-270-1726 or Carrie.

 Hersh@EmployMilwaukee.org.
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.